9th Circuit ends California ban on high-capacity magazines

 He also did not immediately say if the state would seek a delay of the ruling to prevent an immediate buying spree.
 Sales are currently on hold based on a stay by the lower court and cannot immediately resume.

-California Rifle & Pistol Association attorney Chuck Michel called it “a huge victory” for gun owners “and the right to choose to own a firearm to defend your family.”
+California Rifle & Pistol Association attorney Chuck Michel called it “a huge victory” for gun owners “and the right to choose to own a firearm to defend your family,” while a group that favors firearms restrictions called it ”dangerous” and expects it will be overturned.

 The ruling has national implications because other states have similar restrictions, though it immediately applies only to Western states under the appeals court’s jurisdiction.